SynapseProject/synapse.docs/docs/handlers/ad/api.md

 **Applies To:** All Objects

-In come cases, roperties can contain more than one value.
-Thus, the properties are turned as an array of values with the property name being the "key".
+In come cases, properties can contain more than one value.
+Thus, the properties are returned as an array of values with the property name being the "key".

 ````yaml
 "Object": {